severalnines/puppet/README.md

 Define whether the node is ClusterControl controller host.
 All database nodes that you want ClusterControl to manage should be set to false.
 **Default: (Boolean) true**

+#### `only_cc_v2`
+This parameter will allow you to specify if there is a need to enable CC v1 installation.
+CC v2 is not enforce in this tool so you can either have CC v2 (or CC v1 and CC v2) installation setup.
+Setting to true means you will have both versions of UI, while setting to false will only install CC v2.
+**Default: (Boolean) true**

 #### `clustercontrol_host`
 Specify the IP address of the ClusterControl node.
 You can specify ClusterControl's FQDN only if the monitored MySQL servers are configured to perform host name resolution (skip-name-resolve is disabled) or MongoDB servers.
 Only specify this option on nodes that you want to be managed by ClusterControl.
 **Example: (String) '192.168.0.10'**